segmentio/is-meta/Readme.md

 # load-script

-  Component: check whether a DOM click event would open in a new tab.
+  Component: check whether a DOM click event would open a link in a new tab.

 ## Installation